Pulpe de vie: Background

+In 2021, the brand invested in the hard discount sector and resold 450 Lidl out of 1,006 stores in France.

+In 2023, the company completed a new funding round of 1.7 million euros to start exporting and triple its growth by 2026.

 Production and marketing

-With Ecocert and Cosmébio certified products, Pulpe de Vie targets women aged twenty to thirty-five by focusing on packaging and prices not exceeding twenty euros.
+With Ecocert and Cosmébio certified products, Pulpe de Vie, targets women aged twenty to thirty-five by focusing on the packaging and prices not exceeding twenty euros.

-Inspired by the local purchasing approach, the company works with around twenty regional producers, collecting their "ugly" and unsold fruits as part of an effort to combat food waste,.Purchases are made by a service provider based in Sisteron while the subcontracting laboratory is located in La Fare-les-Oliviers.
+Inspired by the local purchasing approach, the company works with around twenty regional producers, collecting their "ugly" and unsold fruits as part of an effort to combat food waste, Purchases are made by a service provider based in Sisteron while the subcontracting laboratory is located in La Fare-les-Oliviers.